anchore/s3c-workshops/labs/Deployment/anchorectl.md

 ## Next Step

-Now that you have Anchore Enterprise & AnchoreCTL operational.
-Now [proceed to wrap up this lab](./README.md).
+Now that you have Anchore Enterprise & AnchoreCTL operational, [proceed to wrap up this lab](./README.md).